tdean787/Fullstack-Pokedex/README.md

  ~~Implement routing functionality.
 Click a displayed pokemon/result and go into a more detailed page/component~~

-The project is currently hosted on Netlify until no longer suitable.
+The project is currently hosted on Netlify

 [React PokeDex](https://cool-react-pokedex.netlify.app/)